KosmasApostolidis/automated_tabular_preprocessor/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions are available!
+You can submit your contribution by making a Pull Request.

 1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create your branch named "test_branch" (`git checkout -b test_branch/NewFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add NewFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin test_branch/NewFeature`)
 5. Open a Pull Request

 ## License